Aaron Doering

-Aaron Doering (born 1971 in Good Thunder, Minnesota) is an American explorer, author, public speaker, and adventure learning pioneer.
+Aaron Doering (born 1971 in Good Thunder, Minnesota) is an American explorer, writer, public speaker, and adventure learning pioneer.
 He was a full professor at the University of Minnesota until 2019, and the director and co-founder of the Learning Technologies Media Lab.
 Doering is a laureate of the humanitarian Tech Awards, and was a fellow for the University of Minnesota Institute on the Environment.
 He is also a fellow for the Royal Canadian Geographical Society.

 Biography

 Early life

 Raised on a farm in southern Minnesota, Doering's early ties to the land fueled a lifelong passion for the environment and for education.
 He studied geography and worked as a middle school teacher prior to obtaining his PhD in Learning Technologies, and from there moved on to teach, design online learning experiences, and conduct research at the postsecondary level.
 Doering has shared that he believes our personal actions have a huge impact on our environment and that we need to be cognizant of how we're all interconnected.